 With a wealth of experience in both international and national law firms, both in France and abroad, Ms Maury advises Côte d’Ivoire’s Comité National de Pilotage des Partenariats Public-Privé (National Steering Committee for Public-Private Partnerships) and acts for a number of ministries.

-Mr Cieslewicz provides his expertise in tax issues and assistance with procedures with the tax authorities.
+Mr Sanogo provides his expertise in public law and assistance in dealing with ministerial authorities.

-A graduate in finance and management and former manager at EY, Clovis is an expert in auditing and structured finance.
+A graduate in finance and management from ESCA and the University of Brighton, and a former manager at EY, Clovis is an expert in auditing, financial engineering and structured finance.

 - Support for the World Bank in reviewing feasibility studies and the contractual framework for the Bus Rapid Transit project in Abidjan; support for the recruitment of an operator.